Representation theory of Geigle-Lenzing complete intersections: The definition and basic properties

 Let $\L_+$ be the submonoid of $\L$ generated by all $\x_i$'s and $\c$.
 We equip $\L$ with the structure of a partially ordered set: $\x\ge\y$ if and only if $\x-\y\in\L_+$.
 Then $\L_+$ consists of all elements $\x\in\L$ satisfying $\x\ge0$.
 We denote intervals in $\L$ by

 We collect some basic observations.

 \begin{observation} \begin{itemize} \item[(a)] Any element $\x\in\L$ can be written uniquely as

 with $0\le a_i<p_i$ and $a\in\Z$.
-We call it a \emph{normal form} of $\x$. \item[(b)] $\L$ is an abelian group with rank one.
-It does not have torsion elements if and only if $p_1,\ldots,p_n$ are pairwise coprime. \item[(c)] We have $R_{\x}\neq0$ if and only if $\x\in\L_+$ if and only if $a\ge0$ in the normal form in (a).
+We call this presentation the \emph{normal form} of $\x$. \item[(b)] $\L$ is an abelian group of rank one.
+It is torsion free if and only if $p_1,\ldots,p_n$ are pairwise coprime. \item[(c)] We have $R_{\x}\neq0$ if and only if $\x\in\L_+$ if and only if $a\ge0$ in the normal form in (a).
 Therefore $R$ is positively graded in this sense. \end{itemize} \end{observation}